TonyMagadeoz/Teaching-English-C-x-/adaptive-pedagogy.md

 AI is not just a tool for automation — it's a new language environment.

-While I haven’t yet formally implemented it in class as a method of instruction, I’ve studied how prompt engineering can help learners develop critical thinking and metacognitive strategies.
+While I haven’t yet formally implemented it in class, I’ve studied how prompt engineering can help learners develop critical thinking and metacognitive strategies.
 Teaching students to break complex ideas into prompts is a 21st-century skill.
 It mirrors how we teach writing: chunking, scoping, refining intent.

 For teachers, AI tools also enable the rapid development of customized, research-aligned materials.
 It’s our responsibility to ensure these materials are meaningful, culturally grounded, and cognitively appropriate for learners across the spectrum.